microsoft/Oryx/doc/runtimes/nodejs.md

 The following process is applied to determine how to start an app.

 1. Run `npm start` if a `start` script is specified.
-1. If a script is specified in package.json's `main` field run that.
+1. Else, if a script is specified in `package.json`'s `main` field, run that.
 1. Run the first found of the following scripts in the root of the repo:
     * bin/www
     * server.js